- The Honda hrx217k5vka: A Powerful Mower With an Indestructible Deck - February 28, 2024

-Komatsuna is also known as mustard spinach or Japanese mustard, and it’s a beautiful addition to your garden.
-Komatsuna is a fast-growing green you can enjoy year-round in many parts of the United States.
+Komatsuna of the Brassicaceae family is also known as mustard spinach or Japanese mustard, and it’s a beautiful addition to your garden.
+Komatsuna is a fast-growing green of the Brassica genus you can enjoy year-round in many parts of the United States.

 You can learn to grow tasty komatsuna greens at home using this guide.